tmullin/jshmanager-jshm/Readme.txt

 Generally, the first time you download scores you might want to download all scores.
 If you later enter a new score via the website and want to download it into JSHManager, you only need to download the latest scores, unless you have entered more than one new score for a given song.
+The song data for the current game/ difficulty will be downloaded first, if necessary.

 Once you decide, enter your ScoreHero account information when prompted.
 You can optionally save your password.
 If you do, Subsequent logins will already have the